-The hours of work for full-time Custodial employees, except as provided in Article 10.2, shall be eight (8) consecutive hours per day, Monday through Friday inclusive.
+The hours of work for regular full-time Custodial employees, except as provided in Article 10.2, shall be eight (8) consecutive hours per day, fifty-two (52) weeks per year, Monday through Friday inclusive.
+During times when schools are not in session (winter, spring, summer breaks), the Manager may reassign the work location(s) of Custodial staff to meet operational needs.